Skip to main content

 “For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”
 (Romans 8:38-39)

-Nothing can separate us because agape love itself is the unbreakable bond.
-God is love and we are a new creation, partakers of his divine nature, thus a family who loves him.
+Nothing in this world can separate us because agape love itself is the unbreakable bond.
+God is love and we are a new creation, partakers of his divine nature, thus a family who loves him and his children.

 Love Fulfilled in the Believer